Kosovo police clash with ethnic Serbs during smuggling raids

 Associated Press

-PRISTINA, Kosovo (AP) — Tensions between Kosovo and Serbia increased Wednesday after police in Kosovo clashed with ethnic Serbs during a police operation against the smuggling of goods.
-At least seven people were injured.
+PRISTINA, Kosovo (AP) — Tensions between Kosovo and Serbia resumed Wednesday after Kosovo police clashed with ethnic Serbs during an anti-smuggling operation.
+At least 11 people were injured.

-The violence prompted an angry response from Serbia for the international community, including NATO-led peacekeeping mission KFOR, to restore order and prevent “wider chaos.”
+The episode prompted an angry response from Serbia which demanded from the international community, including the NATO-led peacekeeping mission in Kosovo, KFOR, to restore order and prevent “wider chaos.”

+Serbian President Aleksandar Vucic blamed “big Western powers” for failing to protect Kosovo Serbs and said if they don’t do it, Serbia will.

+“Let me be crystal clear, we will defend our people…and in that battle we will win,” Vucic said during a meeting with Kosovo Serb representatives close to the border with Kosovo.

-Police said six officers and a Serb civilian were injured during the clashes.
-Eight Serbs were arrested, according to police, adding that the raid was over and the situation is now calm.
+Police said 10 officers and a Serb civilian were injured during the clashes.
+Eight Serbs and Albanians were arrested and 10 others declared at large, according to Kosovo police head Samedin Mehmeti, who added that calm had been restored.

+“There has been no activity directed against the Serb community in Kosovo,” Interior Minister Xhelal Svecla said at a news conference, adding that most of the arrested were Albanians who were defying the laws with their alleged smuggling.

-Petar Petkovic, a Serbian government official in charge of Kosovo talks, said a 36-year-old Serb was shot in the back and a bullet ended up in his lungs which doctors are trying to remove.
+Petar Petkovic, a Serbian government official in charge of Kosovo normalization talks, said a 36-year-old Serb was shot in the back and doctors were working to remove a bullet that ended up in his lungs.

 Serb media reported dozens of others were injured in addition to the man.
 But it couldn’t be independently verified.